Back to E-commerce Dictionary

 Examples of Import Validation

-• 4Ensuring imported prices fall within acceptable ranges based on business rules
+• 4The software checks that imported prices fall within the price ranges your business allows.

 How WISEPIM Helps